 Many people refuse to live in a house if someone has been murdered there, or if it is perceived to be haunted or carry bad luck.
 That is understandable – you don’t want to be carrying that niggling thought in the back of your head when you’re suppose to be settling into, and enjoying, your new home.

-However, dodgy real estate agents often bypass this problem because they know people don’t want to live in a home where something tragic has previously occurred, and you don’t have to be superstitious to have a problem with it.
+However, agents such as Matt Carroll Real Estate said many agents often bypass this problem because they know people don’t want to live in a home where something tragic has previously occurred, and you don’t have to be superstitious to have a problem with it.

 Dated Home Systems